 You should include details of how the scam has affected your life.
-For example, if you have had to change your spending habits because of the amount you lost, you should highlight this.
+For example, if you have had to change your spending habits because of the amount stolen, you should highlight this.

 You may also be experiencing non-financial impacts in the aftermath of the scam.
 Many people experience shame and embarrassment after discovering that they have been the victim of a scam.
+Many people also develop anxiety answering the door or the phone as a result of becoming a victim of a doorstep or telephone scam.